Your Private GP and Sexual Health Clinic in Canary Wharf

 - Lower back pain

-If the reading is abnormally high this would prompt further investigation.
-However, it is possible to have a high PSA reading whilst not having cancer.
+If the reading is abnormally high, this would prompt further investigation.
+However, having a high PSA reading is possible whilst not having cancer.
 We recommend that you have a rectal exam at the same time as a blood test and perform these two tests yearly.

-During the rectal exam we can feel if the prostate is enlarged and irregular or hard.
+During the rectal exam, we can see if the prostate is enlarged, irregular, or hard.

 Prostate cancer usually progresses very slowly, so the outlook is generally favourable.
 It is possible to live for decades without having any symptoms or needing any treatment.
 Many men die with prostate cancer, rather than as a result of it.
 If detected early, it can usually be cured.
 Treatment options include removal of the gland, hormone or radiotherapy.
 However there are also more aggressive types of prostate cancer that starts at a younger age and can cause death quickly.

 Once the cancer has spread (metastasised) to other parts of the body, most commonly the bones, it can no longer be cured.
 About 10 000 men die of prostate cancer in the UK every year.